Firefly Aerospace, Inc. research snapshot

 Moat

-Firefly has a narrow and early-stage moat based on flight heritage (Alpha), first commercial Moon landing (Blue Ghost), NASA relationships, and some vertical integration.
-The moat could widen with Eclipse if it works, but competitors such as SpaceX, Rocket Lab, Blue Origin, and ULA are far larger and better funded.
+Firefly has a narrow and early-stage moat based on flight heritage (Alpha), the first commercial Moon landing (Blue Ghost), NASA relationships, and vertical integration.
+The moat could widen with Space-ng and medium-lift capability, but SpaceX, Rocket Lab, Blue Origin, and ULA are far larger and better funded.

 Munger risk inversion

-The thesis fails if Alpha launch reliability breaks, Eclipse development stalls or overruns, NASA shifts contracts to competitors, capital markets close for unprofitable space companies, dilution destroys per-share value, or the short thesis on cash burn and lack of profitability proves correct.
+The thesis fails if Alpha launch reliability breaks, Space-ng integration stalls or overruns, NASA shifts contracts to competitors, capital markets close for unprofitable space companies, dilution destroys per-share value, or the short thesis on cash burn and lack of profitability proves correct.

 Management

-Management has proven engineering execution through Alpha flights and the Blue Ghost Moon landing, a genuine differentiator.
-The next tests are capital allocation discipline, Eclipse development management, acquisition integration (Space-ng), and transparent communication about the path to positive cash flow.
+Management has proven engineering execution through Alpha flights, the Blue Ghost Moon landing, and a NASA Mars aeroshell award.
+The next tests are capital allocation discipline, Space-ng integration, and transparent communication about the path to positive cash flow.

 Industry trend